Addiction Counseling Courses-NAADAC & NYS CASAC (OASAS) Approved

 14 Clock Hours (Initial CASAC; CASAC & Renewal)

-6 Credit Hours (Initial CASAC; CASAC & NAADAC Renewal)
+6 Credit Hours (Initial NYS CASAC; CASAC & Renewal)

 4 Credit Hours (Initial CASAC; CASAC & NAADAC Renewal)

 After you’ve completed this training program, you will understand why toxicology testing is called the science of addiction treatment.
-The course introduces the basic concepts of toxicology screening options, limitations and legal implications, reporting language, toxicology myths, the meaning of toxicology reports, the devices, and other creative ways to beat the drug test.
+The course introduces the basic concepts of toxicology screening options, limitations, legal implications, reporting language, toxicology myths, the meaning of toxicology reports, the devices, and other creative ways to beat the drug test.
+Learn More

 20 Credit Hours (Initial CASAC; CASAC & NAADAC Renewal)